AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/best-practices-analyzer/using-best-practices-analyzer.md

    ![image](/help/move-to-cloud-service/best-practices-analyzer/assets/BPA_pic5.png)

-1. You have the option of downloading the report in a comma-separated values (CSV) format by clicking on **CSV**, as shown in the figure below.
+1. You have the option of downloading the report in a comma-separated values (CSV) format by clicking on **Export to CSV**, as shown in the figure below.

    ![image](/help/move-to-cloud-service/best-practices-analyzer/assets/BPA_pic6.png)